Best Open Water Swimming Destinations 2026

 If you are a pool swimmer considering your first open water experience, here is a progression:

-Month 1-2: Swim in open water 1-2 times per week in a supervised environment (a beach with lifeguards or an organized open water swimming group).
-Focus on sighting (lifting your head to navigate), breathing in waves, and getting comfortable with the lack of pool walls and lane lines.
+Month 1–2: Swim in open water 1–2 times per week in a supervised environment (a beach with lifeguards or an organized open water swimming group).
+Focus on sighting (lifting your head to navigate), breathing in waves, and getting comfortable without pool walls and lane lines.

 Month 7+: Progress to longer distances (5–10 km) and more challenging conditions (cooler water, currents, waves).
 Consider a guided swim trip to one of the destinations in this guide.